How to run Apps as an administrator on Windows

-There are times both on Windows 11 and 10 you will need to prevent anyone from just installing or running any app on your system but sometimes there could be some trusted programs that will require elevated privilege or permission to work and you will really need to know how to carry out this task with appropriate permissions.
-You can read more on permissions by reading these: Error 0xc1510111: You do not have permission to mount and modify this image, Error 740: Elevated permissions are required to run DISM, and if you need permission to delete old windows folder you can read Folder Access Denied, you require permission from SYSTEM: Unable to delete old windows folder, read more on How to delete or rename files protected by Trusted Installer, and How to delegate permissions for backing up TPM password
+In this article, we shall discuss how to run apps as an administrator on Windows 10 and Windows 11.
+There are times both on Windows you will need to prevent anyone from just installing.
+Or running any app on your system.
+Sometimes, there could be some trusted programs that will require elevated privilege or permission to work.
+And you will really need to know how to carry out this task with appropriate permissions.
+Please, see how to fix Error 0xc1510111: You do not have permission to mount and modify this image, and how to fix Error 740: Elevated permissions are required to run DISM.

 To run a program as administrator from the Start menu context menu, use these steps:

-- Right-click the app and Select the More submenu and from the drop-down click the Run as administrator option.
+On Windows 10, launch Start, and right-click the app.
+Select the More submenu and from the drop-down click the Run as administrator option.

 To run a program with Administrator privilege using Search, use these steps: